Stan Marsh: Personality and traits

-Stan is foul-mouthed (a trait present in his friends as well) as a means for Parker and Stone to display how they claim young boys really talk when they are alone.
-In responding to certain situations, particularly during earlier seasons, Stan often exclaims "Dude, this is pretty fucked up right here".
+Stan is foul-mouthed as a means for Parker and Stone to display how they claim young boys really talk when they are alone.
 While Stan is cynical and profane, Parker still notes that there is an "underlying sweetness" to the character, and Time magazine described Stan and his friends as "sometimes cruel but with a core of innocence".
-He is amused by bodily functions and toilet humor, and his favorite television personalities are Terrance and Phillip, a Canadian duo whose comedy routines on their show-within-the-show revolve substantially around fart jokes.
+Stan is amused by bodily functions and toilet humor, and his favorite television personalities are Terrance and Phillip, a Canadian duo whose comedy routines on their show-within-the-show revolve substantially around fart jokes.

 Stan is an avid animal lover.
-He is highly against his uncle Jimbo's hunting, and was also known to commit to vegetarianism after feeling compassion for baby calves in a farm, even going as far to hide them in his room to protect them from being slaughtered.
-Later, he was forced to quit vegetarianism because of a severe illness he developed, however, he still fights for animal rights, becoming a member of PETA in "Douche and Turd" as well as saving whales and dolphins in "Whale Whores".
+He is highly against his uncle Jimbo's hunting, and was also known to commit to vegetarianism after feeling compassion for baby calves in a farm.
+He was forced to quit vegetarianism because of a severe illness he developed, but still fights for animal rights.

-The only adult on the show that Stan liked was Chef, the cafeteria worker at his school, as Stan generally holds the rest of the show's adult population in low regard due to their tendency to both behave irrationally when subjected to the scams, cults, and sensationalized media stories of which he is often skeptical, and engage in hypocritical behavior.
-He doubts the legitimacy of holistic medicine, declares cults to be dangerous, and regards those claiming to be psychic mediums as frauds, specifically by declaring John Edward to be "the biggest douche in the universe".
+The only adult on the show that Stan liked was Chef.
+He generally holds the rest of the show's adult population in low regard because of their tendency to behave irrationally when subjected to scams, cults, and sensationalized media stories, and engage in hypocritical behavior.
+He doubts the legitimacy of holistic medicine, declares cults to be dangerous, and regards those claiming to be psychic mediums as frauds.

-In the season 15 episode "You're Getting Old", Stan became extremely cynical after his 10th birthday, and lost interest in many things that he once enjoyed.
+Stan became extremely cynical after his 10th birthday and lost interest in many things that he once enjoyed.
 Stan's friendships with the other main characters ended, his parents divorced, and he moved out of his home.
 This episode formed a cliffhanger and set off widespread speculation that the series was coming to an end.
-But the premiere of the second half of the season episode "Ass Burgers" resolved the arc, as Stan was erroneously diagnosed with Asperger's syndrome, and discovers Jameson Irish Whiskey cures cynicism.
-After struggling to repair his life, he finally explains he doesn't want things to go back to normal, when his parents get back together and his life is repaired.
+The premiere of the second half of the episode resolved the arc, as Stan was erroneously diagnosed with Asperger's syndrome, and discovers Jameson Irish Whiskey cures cynicism.
+After struggling to repair his life, he finally explains he does not want things to go back to normal, when his parents get back together and his life is repaired.
 Although the end of the episode implies Stan may be permanently bound to whiskey to continue an everyday life.